zio/zio/docs/datatypes/core/zioapp.md

 }
 ```

-The `<>` operator combines the two layers of applications, composes their hooks (which are `RuntimeConfigAspect`), and then runs the two applications in parallel.
+The `<>` operator combines the two layers of applications, composes their hooks, and then runs the two applications in parallel.